SydneyBioX/HEtoSGEBench/README.md

 ### Reference
 If you have any questions, particularly regarding data processing, please contact chuhan.wang@sydney.edu.au.
 We welcome any suggestions and comments.

 Wang, C., & Chan, A. (2025).
-Benchmarking the translational potential of spatial gene expression prediction from histology.
-Zenodo. https://doi.org/10.5281/zenodo.14601139
+Benchmarking the translational potential of spatial gene expression prediction from histology (3.0).
+Zenodo. https://doi.org/10.5281/zenodo.14602489